Things to do near Kennedy Space Center

 • Tip: Main Street is best for unique gifts and local crafts.

-Cocoa Village Shopping
+Cocoa Village shops

 Charming riverside streets with specialty shops, antiques, and outdoor markets.